 Submit your portfolio to Cindy Leach in the School of Humanities, Olmsted Office W356, by 4 p. m. on the due date.
 Remember, your name should appear ONLY on a detachable title page.
-You will also need to upload your portfolio onto TASKSTREAM.
-For more information about this, please contact Dr. Denise Meister at dgm122@psu.edu.

 When will I submit my portfolio?

 Your portfolio will need to be submitted by a deadline.
 This is necessary so that the evaluation process can run smoothly, but, ultimately, your timely submission is necessary to insure that you will be eligible for a student teaching placement during the semester you desire.